 What is Education Recovery?

-We operate an educational programme over ten weeks, or through flexible learning blocks, that focuses on helping men to come to terms with their past sexual abuse so that it no longer dominates their lives.
+We operate an educational programme over ten sessions, or through flexible learning blocks, that focuses on helping men to come to terms with their past sexual abuse so that it no longer dominates their lives.
 We focus on four main areas of men’s lives that often cause the most problems.
 They are linked to four traumagenic factors of Isolation, Powerlessness, Trust and Betrayal and problems with Identity.

 Education Recovery is for: